sjoseph125/INST377_T27/README.md

 - This is the link to a live instance of the application: https://inst377-t27.herokuapp.com/

+- This is the link to the API we are using: https://www.opensecrets.org/open-data/api

 # User Manual

 1. Click on the state of your choosing.
 Once selected, the chose state will appear below along with the number of representatives and senators it has.